 Earphones / headphones

 Closed captioning is the most popular option for people with hearing loss to fully understand their favorite television shows.
 On July 1, 2001, the Federal Communications Commission required all digital television receivers to have closed captioning display.
-This feature allows you to both hear and see speech on the television.
+Closed Captioning allows you to both hear and see speech on the television.
 This is a great option for people with hearing loss because it makes it possible to comprehend what is going on in a program without any additional devices.